MuganziJames/-whatsapp-job-alert-bot-kenya/DEPLOYMENT_GUIDE.md

 If you encounter issues:

 1. Check service logs in Render dashboard
-2. Verify all environment variables
+2. Verify all environment variables are set for both services
 3. Test health endpoints
 4. Check Twilio webhook configuration